redmunds/brackets-quick-markup/README.md

 This extension is accessed in Brackets using menu Edit &gt; Quick Markup Mode or Ctrl-M.

 A minimal bottom panel is displayed to indicate you are in quick markup mode.
-A &lquot;mode&rquot;
+A &quot;mode&quot;
 is required because this extension uses a lot of keyboard shortcuts which conflict with some Brackets standard shortcuts.
 All other Brackets commands and editing work as expected.